caleb531/youversion-suggest-api/README.md

 ## Usage

-This API thinks of Bible content in terms of Bible "references".
+This API thinks of Bible content in terms of Bible _references_.
 A Bible reference can be one of three things:

 - A chapter (e.g. "Genesis 1")